AnaSofiaFigueiroaPinto/devops-23-24-JPE-PSM-1231822/CA4/Part1/README.md

+# Techincal Report Of Class Assignment 3 Part 1

+## General Introduction
+The goal for this first part of this class assignment is to provide an introduction to virtualization.
+This first part of the assignment is to correctly setup a virtual machine, test if it is possible to run the CA1 and CA2 assignments on a VirtualBox virtual machine, all the while taking into consideration the needed dependencies and configurations.
+This technical report outlines the steps involved to finalize this Part 1.

+### To organize all the work properly, several issues were created in the GitHub repository
+To do so, the following steps were taken:
+1. In the main page of the repository, the "Issues" tab was clicked.
+2. Then, the "New issue" button was clicked.
+3. The title of the issue was added.
+4. Then, the "Submit new issue" button was clicked.
+5. The issue was created with a unique number, that should be used in the commit message that shows any editions related to the issue.

 To properly complete the first version of the part1 of this Class Assignment:
 1. Created a dockerfile that provides all the correct instructions to build the image.
 2. Then used the following command on the bash terminal: docker build -t ca4-part1 . (actually used the . )